There are a variety of numbers you can use for your SMS marketing efforts. At SimpleTexting we set up every account with a toll-free number to start.

 To lease your own dedicated code can run your business anywhere from $500-$1500 a month.

-Depending on your use case, you may not be able to use a short code.
+So, depending on your use case and budget, you may not be able to use a short code.
 In that case, we have other number options available.

 If any of the following reasons are crucial to your text marketing efforts, you may want to consider leasing a short code: